mikeasilva/us-labor-market-network/README.md

 This resulted in 71 communities being discovered.
 ![71 Communities](U.S. Labor Market.png)

-These results were quickly examined in [R](https://raw.githubusercontent.com/mikeasilva/us-labor-market-network/master/Maps.Rmd) and for the most part I am happy with the findings.
+These results were quickly examined in [R](https://raw.githubusercontent.com/mikeasilva/us-labor-market-network/master/Maps.Rmd) and for the most part I am happy with the findings.  *Note: In order to reproduce these results you must download the [us.geojson](https://raw.githubusercontent.com/hrbrmstr/rd3albers/master/data/us.geojson) file.*

 ![Modularity Map](gephi-modularity-class-map.png)